Visit www.gvsu.edu/lakerstogether for more.

 Transportation between, within, and around the Robert C. Pew Grand Rapids Campus and the Allendale Campus is easy, convenient, and free.

 Grand Valley State University offers five designated routes for students, faculty members, and staff members.
 All Grand Valley and The Rapid routes are free to ride with your student or faculty/staff ID card.
 All Grand Valley routes are listed as follows.
 Please view other routes at www.ridetherapid.org.

 Campus Connector Route (Route 50)

-The Campus Connector provides service between the Allendale Campus and Pew Grand Rapids Campus with runs Monday through Friday during fall, winter, spring, and summer semesters.
-The Campus Connector (Route 50) makes round trips from the Cook DeVos Center for Health Sciences (CHS) to Russel H. Kirkhof Center on the Allendale Campus with stops along Lake Michigan Drive and at Mackinac Hall.
+The Campus Connector provides service between the Allendale Campus and Pew Grand Rapids Campus with runs Monday through Friday during fall, winter, and spring/summer semesters.
+The Campus Connector (Route 50) makes round trips from the Cook DeVos Center for Health Sciences (CHS) to Russel H. Kirkhof Center on the Allendale Campus with stops in downtown Grand Rapids, along Lake Michigan Drive, and at Mackinac Hall.
 Connections to The Rapid Central Station can be made through several routes including the Silver Line and Route 12.

 North Campus Apartment Shuttle (Route 37)